 - If the abusive person gets an order against you, it takes attention away from their own abusive behavior.
 It makes it seem like the domestic violence was your fault as much as it was their fault.

 - It is dangerous for you.
-If you each have protection orders against each other, the police may not know what to do when there is a problem.
+If you each have protective orders against each other, the police may not know what to do when there is a problem.
 You might have trouble getting the police to arrest the abusive person for violating your order.
 This makes you less safe.

 - It lets the abuser hurt you by using the very system that was set up to protect you.

 - You are the victim of domestic violence.
 If you can, tell the judge about the history of how the other person has abused you, past injuries, medical records, police calls, etc. Bring police or medical reports, pictures, or witnesses if you can.
-If you don't have any of these things, make sure to tell the judge some details about what happened.
+If you don't have any of these things, tell the judge some details about what happened.

-- If you think the abusive person is only trying to get an order against you because you left them, or because you have an order out against them, or because they are trying to get custody, or because you have a new romantic partner, or because their friends told them to, etc. - tell the judge.
+- If you think the abusive person is only trying to get an order against you because you left them, or because you have an order out against them, or because they are trying to get custody, or because you have a new romantic partner, or because their friends told them to, etc.

 Before you go into the courtroom, read the statement (“affidavit")